The Kosher Bread Path — Your Complete Guide to Jewish Baking

 Sephardi & Mizrachi Breads

-The layered, slow-baked, and fragrant breads of the Yemenite, North African, and Middle Eastern Jewish traditions — shaped by Shabbat observance and centuries of ingenuity.
+The layered, slow-baked, and fragrant breads of the Yemenite, Moroccan, Iraqi, and Middle Eastern Jewish traditions — shaped by Shabbat observance and centuries of ingenuity.

 Pareve